Interviewed by Serenity Dieufaite

 Abigail Cloud:

-Yeah I have a special spreadsheet setup that does lookups.
-So all I have to do is like change a number and it’ll lookup the person who’s registered and, and then print a schedule of everything they’re registered for.
+Yeah, I have a special spreadsheet setup that does lookups.
+So all I have to do is change a number and it’ll look up the person who’s registered and then print a schedule of everything they’re registered for.
 And it’s one of my favorite things.
 I love this thing.
-Like it’s so interesting to have that and to be able.
+It’s so interesting to have that and to be able.
 I could even set it up to do merge list or like a mail merge.
-And to just run down the list but that’s a little too intensive cuz I need to be able to check it.
+And to just run down the list, but that’s a little too intensive because I need to be able to check it.
 But it’s just nice to have been doing something so long that we do have a little bit of automation available.
 Which seems really strange but it’s true.
 It’s super true.

 Interviewer: